microsoft/rushjs.io-website/pages/advanced/npm_doppelgangers.md

 - **Slower installs:**  Disk space isn't too expensive these days, but imagine you have 20 libraries that depend on **F1**, leading to 20 duplicated copies.
-  And suppose there's a post-install script that downloads a large binary file 20 times.
+  Or suppose there's a post-install script that downloads and unzips large archive (e.g. PhantomJS) and this happens separately for each doppelganger.
 That could impact your install time significantly.

-- **Exploding bundle sizes:**  Web projects commonly use a bundler such as [webpack](https://webpack.js.org/) that statically analyzes `require()` statements and collects code into a single bundle file.
+- **Exploding bundle sizes:**  Web projects commonly use a bundler such as [webpack](https://webpack.js.org/) that statically analyzes `require()` statements and collects code into a single bundle file for deployment.
 This file should be kept as small as possible, because it directly affects the load time for your web application.
   When a doppelganger appears unexpectedly (e.g. due to an `npm install` operation that rebalances the **node_modules** tree), this can cause two copies of a library to be embedded